Hunter Renfrow Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Season Stats

-- Renfrow (19 red zone targets) has been the recipient of 28.8% of his team's 66 red zone pass attempts.
+- With 19 targets in the red zone this season, Renfrow has been on the receiving end of 28.8% of his team's 66 red zone pass attempts.

-- The Raiders have thrown the ball in 61.3% of their plays from scrimmage this year while staying on the ground 38.7% of the time.
-This offensive attack ranks 17th in the NFL in points scored.
+- The Raiders, who rank 17th in the NFL in points scored, have attempted a pass 61.3% of the time while opting for the ground attack 38.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Colts.